olooney/oranlooney.com/content/post/genji-ko.md

 <img style="display:inline; padding: 0px; height: 400px;" src="/post/genji-ko_files/incense_holder.jpg">
 </div>

-In the 1840's [Kunisada][UK] painted a series of wall scolls, one for each chapter of [*The Tale of Genji*][TG], and included the associated Genji-mon on
+In the 1840s [Kunisada][UK] painted a series of wall scrolls, one for each chapter of [*The Tale of Genji*][TG], and included the associated Genji-mon on
 each: